igrishaev/pg2/docs/geometry.md

 [types]: https://www.postgresql.org/docs/current/datatype-geometric.html

-Postgres provides a [number of geometry types][types] such as line, box, polygon, etc. These types, although a bit primitive, can be used to build simple GIS systems where curve of the Earth doesn't count.
+Postgres provides a [number of geometry types][types] such as a line, a box, a polygon, etc. These types, although a bit primitive, can serve simple GIS systems where curve of the Earth doesn't count.
 Say, to model buildings and routs across a city.

-Recent PG2 versions suppors these types: when you read them from a database, they arrive being parsed into Clojure maps and vectors.
+Recent PG2 versions suppor these types.
+When you read them from a database, they arrive parsed into Clojure maps and vectors.
 You can pass them back as Clojure values as well.

 ## Point

 A point is a pair of `double` values.
-When read, it appears as a map with the `:x` and `:y` keys:
+When read, it becomes as a map with the `:x` and `:y` keys:

 ~~~clojure